acidicoala/Koaloader/README.md

     * The list of targets includes the executable that has loaded Koaloader.
 * `modules`: A list of objects that describe modules that will be loaded in the order they were defined.
 Each object has the following properties:
-    * `path`:  A string that specifies absolute or relative path
+    * `path`:  A string that specifies absolute or relative path to a DLL.
+The relative path is with respect to the working directory, which may be different from the executable directory.

 You can refer to the following config as an example.